jeonghoyeo7/jeonghoyeo7/README.md

 ### Hi there 👋

-- 🔭 I’m currently working for B-Harvest.
+- 🔭 I’m currently working for B-Harvest as a blockchain core dev.

-- 🌱 I’m currently using Cosmos SDK and GO.
-- 🤔 I'm learning Solidity/CosmWasm for smart contracts.
+### Experienced

+GO (also with Cosmos SDK), Solidity

+### Learned

+Python, JS, TS, Dart

+### To Learn

+NextJS, React, CosmWasm, Flutter, Langchain, Tailwind

 <!--
 **jeonghoyeo7/jeonghoyeo7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.